floriank/blog/content/post/using-phoenix-with-docker-part-3-containerization.md

   end
 ```

 One of the drawbacks of not having an asset pipeline similar to Rails is that we cannot specify an integrated asset host (that is **not** completely true, as we can easily just reuse an `Application` or environment variable for that).
-However, it's not as simple as just changeing `config.host` in your `production.rb`.
+However, it's not as simple as just changeing `config.host` in your `production.rb`, as the pipeline is not entangled with the framework.

-But that shall not stop us, even if it means hardcoding values:
+But that will not stop us, even if it means hardcoding values:

 ```elixir
 # /web/views/page_view.ex